1 Corinthians 10:1-13

 so only I could see it

-and merrily go my way
+and merrily go my waytesting a spiritual rock

 doesn't take any extraordinary measures